markusstrasser/synthoric/README.md

 ## TODOs

+- [ ]
+- [ ] How to model that a freeform task has a solution/no-solution flag?
+Default: has solution
+- [ ] Do hints even?
+Or no?
+- [ ] generate Sequences should have context and user goals in mind
+- [x] useraction store as class...
+- [x] pass in createDispatcher(annotation:{}) => dispatchActionEvent as prop curried addUserAction? (add id, displayIndex, name, etc. component only does value and eventType)
 - [ ] match art to sequence and interaction (pinterest api)
-- [ ] useraction store as class...
-- [ ] pass in createDispatcher(annotation:{}) => dispatchActionEvent as prop curried addUserAction? (add id, displayIndex, name, etc. component only does value and eventType)
 - [ ] Unify /tools to have consistent API.
 Decide what is a tool (exercise, multipleChoice) and what not (hints, solution?)
 - [ ] Update UI with current progress inside a agentChain (ie. show the task without having to wait for the rest of the task->solution chain to finish)
 - [ ] use Abstractions like https://docs.copilotkit.ai/reference/hooks/useCopilotReadable?